A note on the use of colour

 Serigraphy, screen printing where a fine mesh is stretched over a frame.
 Stencils are applied to the mesh and ink is forced through the unblocked areas onto the paper.

-What an "original" print
+What an "original" print is not!

 You will often come across the term “limited edition giclée prints" these are not Original Artist's Prints.